 - Binder Filing: Get a new binder for every year.
 Instead of buying a bigger or new filing cabinet, I am going to place these on the extra space on my bookshelf.
 Or if you have room, install a shelf on the wall to hold them.

 - Google drive: big projects.
-We traced out bodies last year, and then labeled them for anatomy.
-These projects needless to say were just to big to keep.
+We traced our bodies last year and then labeled them for anatomy.
+These projects, needless to say, were just too big to keep.
 So on I took a picture and on the Google drive they went!

-- Shoes Organizer: for pens and more: Check out the picture over at Hip Homeschool Moms.
+- Shoe Organizer: for pens and more: Check out the picture over at Hip Homeschool Moms.

 - Desk Organization: Lovely double desk setup complete with their own personal space for their school things!.
 I love this setup at Naturally Caffeinated Family.